Filming in a studio environment allows us to capture your lecture with a professional level of audio and video clarity.

 - Bring water.

 - Use 16×9 ratio PowerPoint slides (not 4×3).
-Slide templates can be found on the Video Production Services website.
+Slide templates can be found for internal teaching and external presentations.

 - Use bold, readable fonts that contrast with the background.
 Keep ADA requirements in mind.

 - Bring a copy of your PowerPoint presentation on a thumb drive.

 - Practice your presentation out loud.